Getting better at public speaking

 I’m currently working to improve my public speaking, and I recently gave a talk on Digital Justice at Product Management Festival in Zurich.
 Afterwards, I asked a few people for some honest feedback, and jotted down how I felt I’d done.
 So this post is really a mini-retrospective with me reflecting on what went well and what I could do better next time.

 I thought you might find it of passing interest also.
 With any luck, I’ll present better next time.

 Digital Justice was me sharing a few things I’d learned from my time as interim head of product for the Ministry of Justice Digital team.
 I felt I’d missed a few points I really wanted to make, suffered a bit from technical gremlins on the day, so overall I gave my presentation a B- (must try harder).

 I’m planning to write up the story I wanted to tell in a forthcoming post or two.
 This post is more about what went well, what didn’t go so well, and what I’m going to do better next time.

-Update: The video and transcript of this talk are also now available.
+The slide deck and video are available below.
+A transcript of this talk is also available.

 So what worked well? #

 - Confidence on stage